Public Interest Bonding Strategy for environmental accountability

 The Public Interest Bonding Strategy aims to put policies in place to ensure industry funds are available for decommissioning and closure of industrial projects, while supporting industry production and investment.

-The Ministry of Environment and Climate Change Strategy is currently developing a new regulatory framework for the Public Interest Bonding Strategy.
-The strategy’s guiding principles act as key criteria in the framework’s development.
+The Ministry of Environment and Parks has completed foundational work in developing a new regulatory framework for the Public Interest Bonding Strategy.
+The strategy’s guiding principles act as key criteria in the framework’s development:

 • Polluter pays